mnegoitescu/notes/note/2025-2-english.md

 A daffodil flower. _(Narcisus radiiflorus)_
 :::

-William Wordsworth (1770 -- 1850) was an poet from a small English town in Cumbria.
-His work is considered to have started the Romantic poetry movement in Brittain after having collaborated with Samuel Taylor Coleridge in creating _Lyrical Ballads_ in the year 1798.
+William Wordsworth (1770 -- 1850) was an poet from a small English town in Cumbria (Cumberland).
+His work is considered to have started the Romantic poetry movement in Brittain after having collaborated with [Samuel Taylor Coleridge](#samuel-taylor-coleridge) in creating _Lyrical Ballads_ in the year 1798.

 One of Wordsworth most popular poems is _"I Wandered Lonely as a Cloud"_, published in 1807: